container-storage-interface/spec/spec.md

   // `GetNodeID` is allowed to omit `NodeID` from a successful `Result`;
   // in such cases the CO SHALL NOT specify this field.
   NodeID node_id = 4;

+  // The capability of the volume the CO expects the volume to have.
+  // This is a REQUIRED field.
+  VolumeCapability volume_capability = 6;

   // Whether to publish the volume in readonly mode.
 This field is
   // REQUIRED.